Back to Knowledge Hub

 MMLU (Massive Multitask Language Understanding)

-What it is: 57-subject multiple-choice exam covering STEM, humanities, social sciences
+Description: 57-subject multiple-choice examination covering STEM, humanities, and social sciences

 Scale: 15,908 questions